- Northern Essex Community College - http://www.necc.mass.edu -

 Northern Essex Community College offers a variety of academic programs leading to the attainment of an Associate of Arts or Associate of Science Degree.
 Associate degree programs carry a minimum of 60 credits and follow a required or recommended sequence of courses.
 These programs are carefully designed to develop the knowledge, skill, abilities and appreciation that the College has determined essential to receive degree status.
 Students intending to continue their studies are encouraged to review specific college requirements with their advisors to obtain highest transferability of the NECC coursework.

 Northern Essex Community College (NECC) students will emerge from our caring academic community prepared and motivated to become self-aware, engaged members of the communities in which they live and work.
 To do so, it is essential that all NECC students learn to think critically and gain problem solving skills.
 By helping them to look at their assumptions, ask penetrating questions, formulate hypotheses and draw conclusions based on sound evidence, we prepare them for the complex challenges they will face as citizens, in their careers, and in their personal lives.

-Critical thinking requires the development of these five core academic skills:
+Critical thinking requires the development of the following core academic skills:

 Specific degree options within degree programs will recommend or require a minimum of either six courses or twenty credits as defined within the college catalog and will be included on the college transcript.

 NECC certificates are awarded for an area of concentration that develops specific skills needed for immediate job entry into a career field/cluster or further study in a clearly identified are of specialization within a discipline.
 NECC awards several types of certificates.

 The plan of study for each associate degree or certificate program indicates all or some of the following: